Top Ryde City: 21st Century

 and a near fatal workplace accident.
 In addition to this, the local Chamber of Commerce raised some concerns with the project managers about the movement of trucks near the site, although these seem to have been dealt with by the project managers with the termination of contracts with trucking companies.

 The original owners of Top Ryde City entered administration in 2011 with McGrathNicol appointed administrator.
 Top Ryde was sold to Blackstone in November 2012.

+A development application was lodged in November 2013 to convert three retail tenancies on level 1 to restaurants and construction of outdoor balcony and awning facing the La Piazza, the addition of a new entrance to the centre from La Strada and the addition of a travelator across La Strada linking level 1A mezzanine car park with level 1 of the centre.
+On lower ground 2, a development application was lodged to reconfigure the layout the southwestern end of that level to accommodate a 5,104m² major tenant.
+The reconfiguration would involve the replacement of the Supa IGA, Pharmacy 4 Less, The Reject Shop and three smaller tenancies.
+The shopfront of the major tenant would extend into the mall area and involve the removal of several kiosks.

 In 2014 property developer Crown Group Holdings completed the final apartments in its 653-apartment development, Top Ryde City Living.
 The seven-tower residential complex is home to more than 600 residents and positioned above Top Ryde City Shopping Centre with views to the Sydney Harbour Bridge, Blue Mountains and North Shore.

 The development was awarded the NSW President's award in 2014 by the Urban Development Institute of Australia.